RJK-Engineering/SublimeRefDocs/README.md

 # Sublime "Ref Docs" plugin

-Open reference docs in a browser for the selected package name.
+Open reference documentation in a browser for the selected name, e.g. a package or a class name.
 If there is no selection and the cursor is within quoted text the quoted text will be selected.

 ## Install